novseje/Dell-Latitude-5490-8th-gen/README.md

 # Dell Latitude 5490, Sonoma 14.6

-please add your own PLATFORM INFO, with https://github.com/corpnewt/GenSMBIOS, im using MacBookPro15,2 SMBIOS.
+Please add your own PLATFORM INFO, with https://github.com/corpnewt/GenSMBIOS, im using MacBookPro15,2 SMBIOS.
 But you can use any SMBIOS from MBP14,1 through MBP16,1

 ## System information